 Nestled within close proximity to Downtown Las Vegas, Springs Preserve is a natural park and cultural center devoted to commemorating the history of Las Vegas and promoting sustainability.
 Listed on the National Register of Historic Places, the preserve is a rich repository of desert botanical gardens, museums, and galleries.
 It is home to several life-sized displays, exhibits, and entities centered around building a green environment. this insightful preserve also hosts classes, lectures, and workshops built around the disciplines of cooking, archaeology, sustainability, arts, crafts, cultural studies and more.
 Serpentine trails cleave many wetlands and lush desert terrains at this sprawling preserve which is also home to an indoor theater and a historic photo gallery.
 A seamless synergy of nature, education, and conservation, Springs Reserve is a noble step towards replenishing the global environment.

 The Stratosphere Tower is one of the most renowned landmarks in Las Vegas.
 At the height of 1,149-feet (350-meter), the tower itself is one of the tallest towers in the country that offers rides such as Insanity, XScream, Sky Jump and Big Shot.
 The names of the rides are true to the kind of adventure they promise to provide.
 So, if you are on Insanity then get ready to be thrown off the edge of the platform for up to 1,000 feet (304 meter) and circle around at 70-degree angle with a spectacular view of the valley.
 X-Scream is bound to make your heart skip a beat or two as you dangle back and forth in the air on a teeter-totter device at the side of the 100-story tower.
 The best of the lot, however, is the Big-Shot, which is a breath-taking free fall from a height of 160 feet (48 meter) along with a spire.
 A controlled free-fall from the 108th floor known as Sky Jump is the another addition to the list of extreme adventure rides.
-Whether you want to simply enjoy the views from the tower, enjoy a cocktail by the pool or indulge in the adrenaline, the tower has it all for a perfect Vegas experience.
+Whether you want to simply enjoy the views from the tower, enjoy a cocktail by the pool or get your adrenaline pumping, the tower has it all for a perfect Vegas experience.

 House Of Blues at Mandalay Bay is the closest thing you'll find to a blues revival without going to Louisiana.
 Live music has been presented by some of the all-time great rhythm and blues personalities.
 Everyone will love the fried catfish and succulent barbecued ribs served here.
 On Sunday, a brunch buffet is punctuated by some of the greatest gospel singers in the country.